Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-storage/README.md

 #### Search for resources
 You can use implementation class `AzureStorageResourcePatternResolver` of `ResourcePatternResolver` to search resource, it supports `blob` or `file` type.
-* Create pattern resolver object, if only one storage type resource used, please call the corresponding constructor.
 * Pattern search, the **searchPattern** should start with `azure-blob://` or `azure-file://`.
 Such as `azure-blob://*/*`, it means list all blobs in all containers; `azure-blob://demo-container/**`, it means list all blobs in the demo-container container, including any sub-folder.
 * Location search, the **searchLocation** should start with `azure-blob://` or `azure-file://`, the remaining file path should exist, otherwise an exception will be thrown.

 ```java
 AzureStorageResourcePatternResolver storageResourcePatternResolver = new AzureStorageResourcePatternResolver(blobServiceClientBuilder.buildClient());

 Resource[] resources = storageResourcePatternResolver.getResources(searchPattern);
 Resource resource = storageResourcePatternResolver.getResource(searchLocation);
 ```

 #### Multipart upload
 Files larger than 4 MiB will be uploaded to Azure Storage in parallel.
-Learn more at [Upload in parallel][storage-blob-scalable-app-upload-files].

 ## Troubleshooting
 ### Enable client logging